Marillion by TheMico ©

 - See also: Images of Marillion

 Marillion was in King's Landing for the tourney on Prince Joffrey's name day.
-He made a lot of silver with his singing during the tourney, but lost it when he bet on Jaime Lannister winning his joust against Loras Tyrell.
+He earned a great deal of silver with his singing during the tourney, but lost it when he bet that Ser Jaime Lannister would win his joust against Ser Loras Tyrell.

 A Game of Thrones